Names

 • Names cannot begin with a number.

-• Names can't contain any special symbol.
+• Names can't contain any special symbol like _ or ^.

 Sample association

 In the context of audio samples, appending a number to a sample using the association operator (:) will complete that name and refer to the nth sample in the folder you are designating by the name.
+For a synthesizer, the behavior is a little different.
+It will pitch the synth in semitones.

 dada:0 # first sound in the dada folder